krajasekhar015/expense-docker/docker-networking.md

 **2. Bridge Network**

-* In default network, there will be no DNS componets.
+* In default network, DNS doesn't works internally.
+It doesn't have any components related to DNS
 * Here, we won't use default bridge network.
 We will create one bridge network
 ```
 docker network create expense